-The velvet longhorn beetle has been detected in Minnesota via trap surveys for exotic bark beetles and wood borers conducted by the USDA:
+The velvet longhorned beetle has been detected in Minnesota via trap surveys for exotic bark beetles and wood borers conducted by the USDA and/or MDA:

-This insect is currently established in Utah.
+This insect is currently considered established in Utah and Illinois.
 This beetle has also been recovered from traps and found through other circumstances in a number of other states and Canadian Provinces.
 However, it is not clear if those recoveries were new introductions or established populations.